 Samsung Electronics Co.
-(005930) won’t supply memory chips for the first shipments of Apple Inc. (AAPL)’s new iPhone because of a disagreement about pricing, a person familiar with the matter said.
+(005930) won’t supply memory chips for the first shipments of Apple Inc. (AAPL:US)’s new iPhone because of a disagreement about pricing, a person familiar with the matter said.

 Samsung’s displays also won’t be included in the initial batches of the new smartphone expected to be released next week, a second person familiar with the matter said.
 The Suwon, South Korea-based company will continue supplying the processor powering the device, the person said, declining to be identified because the information is confidential.